udomsak/pocket-devops/README.md

 - drone.io is opensource but not well document and newer thus community not much to have or contributor more like jenkin or other.
 - drone.io for local CI/CD take time to setup in you way ( docker run inside docker example. )

+## Setup for testing CI/CD

+- fork this repo
+- setup account on dron.io
+- setup account on heroku and install toolbelt
+- copy git repository from above **heroku1
+- setup drone.io for github
+- setup drone.io for heroku ( may look this for guide with this link as [guide]( http://docs.drone.io/heroku.html) )
+- select project you want to do work from github.
+- set branch you want to CI/CD
+- set deployment and select heroku
+- paste git repository from **heroku1
+- copy deploykey from project setting. **heroku2
+- paste key to local save as what ever you name want **heroku2
+- add key to heroku with ``` heroku keys:add ```
+- test commit/push someting to repo and see what happen on drone.io.
+- Enjoy you work. ( drone.io will do automatic with build and deploy for you )

 ## NOTE for Local development